Hope is a waking nightmare.

 “I’m afraid that now that I have you, I won’t want you anymore.”

-“Someone with real problems.
-Probably one of those goat fuckers from Eldur.”
+“Only one of those goat lovers from Eldur would dream up such as us.”
 Hanna ran her hand through Erik’s hair, and they laughed together in the shroud of some unspoken agreement.

 “I can’t promise how I will feel tomorrow,” Erick said after a few seconds, “but I love you.
 Right now.
 In this moment.”